Justin04242006/ENGL_299_Essay_Project_Repository/AI_environment_essay.md

 Systems thinking is crucial when considering any environmental issue due to the interconnected and interdependent nature of natural systems.
 This is seen frequently when studying the dependence of natural systems on other natural systems; such as the dependence of predatory fish on a steady supply of prey fish and appropriate temperature and pH levels in the surrounding water.
 As this quotation suggests, the overall concept extends to the interdependence of human-made systems on natural systems.
 The buildings humans use for living, education, corporate functions, government, and much more are undeniably reliant on water and electricity to maintain them for future human use.
 No conceivable piece of human-made infrastructure can exist without the use of natural resources, and data centers are no exception.
 Thus, the operations of a datacenter and avaialble natural resources are dependent on one another and therefore must be considered in tandem to allow both systems to thrive.

-"Artificial Intelligence and its Carbon Footprint" offers an additional conceptual framework through which the environmental impacts of data centers, and proposed solutions to mitigate such impacts, can be deliberated upon.
+"Artificial Intelligence and its Carbon Footprint" offers an additional conceptual framework through which the environmental impacts of data centers, and proposed solutions to mitigate such impacts, can be deliberated upon and weighed against one another.

 This framework consists of six concepts, which the author introduces with respect to efforts to cut carbon emissions of AI data centers (Mu et al. 2025).
 However, I believe they can be extended to discussions of any environmental footprint of the data centers, incluing carbon, water, and energy.